How to Create an Online Booking System for your App or Site

 - Employees — have access only to their bookings.

-Even though we named the section “Staff Management”, a feature to manage lists of not only staff but whatever it is you offer to your clients is needed.
+Even though we named the section “Staff Management”, a feature to manage lists of your product in this version of the solution is also needed.

 Appointment Management 📆